VIP Experiences

 View Airports on Google Maps

-Meeting Location: 9325 S Alda Road, Wood River, NE 68883
+Check-in Location: 9325 S Alda Road, Wood River, NE 68883

 Things To Do

-If you plan to arrive early for check in, you will have the opportunity to explore our Nature and Visitor Center.
+If you arrive early for check in, you will have the opportunity to explore our Nature and Visitor Center.
 You’ll have full access to the Center and roughly 10 miles of nature trails along the Platte River.
 Here you’ll find an impressive array of wildlife art and photography on display and for sale in the Hornady Art Gallery and many unique souvenirs in the Crimson Crown Gift Shop.
 And when you venture outside, you’ll encounter our rare, genetically-pure herd of American bison.
 Vast herds of American bison once co-existed with the cranes before settlement and were instrumental in shaping this critical habitat along the Platte River for cranes and other wildlife.

 For other attractions in the Grand Island area, click HERE.